digital-asset/docs.daml.com/docs/2.10.0/docs/canton/usermanual/packagemanagement.rst

 As mentioned above, a participant can start accepting transactions that reference a DAR's packages after the DAR has been uploaded and its vetting enabled.

-Let's upload a DAR and create a contract referencing a template from the main package of the DAR:
+First, upload a DAR and create a contract referencing a template from the main package of the DAR:

 .. snippet:: package_dar_vetting
     .. success:: val darHash = participant1.dars.upload("dars/CantonExamples.dar")